 The English department offers both the AA and AA-T degrees (the requirements are the same for both degrees).
 In addition, the English department supports the annual publication of the student-run literary magazine, Ink, A Literary Arts Magazine.
 Find out more online at wcc.yccd.edu/academics/english.aspx and at ink.yccd.edu.

-Required Courses Units
+Required Courses Units: (6 Required) ENCLID CARALTHANKS 0.14 determine Aller and Discourse and the

-ENGL 1B Critical Thinking & Writing About Literature

-ENGL 1C Critical Thinking/Advanced Composition
+ENGL 1B Critical Thinking & Writing About Literature 3 ; ENGL 1C Critical Thinking/Advanced Composition ,

-List A. Select Two Courses:

-ENGL 30A Introduction to American Literature I

-ENGL 30B Introduction to American Literature II

-ENGL 46A Introduction to English Literature I

-ENGL 46B Introduction to English Literature II
+List A. Select Two Courses: Units: (6 Required) ENGL 30A Introduction to American I iterature I, OR 3 ENGL 30B Introduction to American L iterature II, OR 3 ENGL 46A Introduction to English Lite erature I, OR3 ENGL 46B Introduction to English Lite erature II3

-List B. Select Two additional Courses Not Already Used from

-List A or Any Two of the Following:
+List B. Select Two Additional Courses Not Already Used from List A or Any Two of The Following: Units: (6 Required)

-ENGL 23 Literature through Film, OR
+ENGL 23 Literature through Film, OR 3

-ENGL 31 Creative Writing, OR3
+ENGL 31 Creative Writing, OR 3

-ENGL 36 American Ethnic Voices, OR
+ENGL 36 American Ethnic Voices, OR 3

-ENGL 37 Women's Voices, OR3
+ENGL 37 Women's Voices, OR 3

-ENGL 38 Classic and Contemporary Youth Literature, OR 3
+ENGL 38 Classic and Contemporary Youth Literature, G OR3

-ENGL 42 Introduction to Shakespeare, OR
+ENGL 42 Introduction to Shakespeare 3

-ENGL 44 Themes in World Literature3

-Total units required for degree major18
+Total units required for degree major

+(Associate in Arts for Transfer Degree)